Strategic Alignment vs. Strategic Agreement

 The Bottom Line

-Strategies do not need agreement.
-Strategies need alignment.
+Strategies do not need agreement; strategies need alignment.
 Strategic misalignment at the executive level threatens the health and success of the entire organization.
 You can have disagreements, but every leader should visibly commit to moving the plan forward.
+Is your strategy clear enough, believable enough, and implementable enough for the executive team to commit to?

 Explore real world results for clients like you striving to create higher performance